swiftlang/swift/docs/SIL.rst

   * Resilient value types
   * Fragile struct or tuple types that contain resilient types as elements at any depth
-  * Protocol types
+  * Archetypes not constrained by a class protocol
-  * Generic archetypes
+  * Non-class protocol types

   Values of address-only types must reside in memory and can only be referenced in SIL by address.
 Address-only type addresses cannot be loaded from or